qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 projections without conversion to an internal or common format.
 Supported formats include:

-*  Spatially-enabled tables using PostGIS, SpatiaLite and MSSQL Spatial, vector formats supported by the installed OGR library, including ESRI shapefiles, MapInfo, SDTS, GML and many more, see section :ref:`label_workingvector`.
+*  Spatially-enabled tables and views using PostGIS, SpatiaLite and MSSQL Spatial, vector formats supported by the installed OGR library, including ESRI shapefiles, MapInfo, SDTS, GML and many more, see section :ref:`label_workingvector`.
 *  Raster and imagery formats supported by the installed GDAL (Geospatial